Hi, I’m Ferdous.

 My Background

 You know how a lot of dog trainer bios start with “I’ve had dogs my whole life”?
-Well, my path wasn’t quite so obvious.
+My path wasn’t so direct.

 When our family cat was rehomed due to my mom’s allergies, I was so sad!
-Cat Fancy magazines from the library were my only connection to animals for years.
-My first real experience with animals began when I was a teen, doing barn work in exchange for riding lessons.
+Cat Fancy magazines from the school library were my only connection to animals for years (I ripped out the posters…don’t tell).
+My first real experience with animals began when I was a teen, as a stablehand.
 One of my most peaceful memories is a cold winter day in the barn; sun barely risen, breath rising in clouds from the whickering horses.
-I wanted to stay forever.

-Years later, I entered the animal world formally when I became a surgical assistant at a high-volume nonprofit veterinary hospital, then at a private practice.
-I gained seven years of experience in handling and treating cats and dogs—along with the occasional pig, goat, and sheep—as patients, and much of my current knowledge of physiology, pathology, and behavior is informed by my years of being arm-deep in dogs (literally).
+Years later, I entered the animal world formally when I became a surgical assistant at a high-volume nonprofit veterinary hospital and shelter, then at a private practice.
+I gained seven years of experience in handling and treating cats and dogs—along with the occasional pig, goat, and sheep—as patients, and much of my current knowledge is informed by my years of being arm-deep in dogs (literally).

 So no, I didn’t grow up with dogs…I found them.
 Or maybe they found me.
-Either way, I feel lucky every day that my job is to help humans and dogs live in harmony.
-Welcome to Deep Breath Canine Behavior Support!
+Either way, I love helping humans and dogs not just live together, but thrive together.

 My Methods

-I believe all living creatures deserve care, respect, and understanding.
-Humans and dogs have an incredible bond that goes back tens of thousands of years.
-I strive to honor that bond by focusing on what dog-human families need to thrive.
-For me, that means making space for agency, getting curious about the function of behaviors, and seeking to understand animals—human and dog—as whole creatures shaped by genetics, health, the environment, past experiences, unique personalities, and more.
-To do this responsibly, I’m always learning (from books, courses, fellow animal professionals, and more), and I pull from evidence-based, scientifically sound methods.
+Humans and dogs have a bond that goes back tens of thousands of years.
+I strive to honor that bond by focusing on what unique dog-human families really need, not what’s “normal.”
+That means making space for agency, getting curious about the function of behaviors, and seeking to understand animals—human and dog—as whole creatures shaped by genetics, health, the environment, past experiences, unique personalities, and more.
+To do this responsibly, I’m always learning (from books, courses, fellow animal professionals, and more), and use evidence-based, welfare-focused methods.